rule

 Text 42

-By the ones conversant is that not honored, sure that that endeavor is quite useless, because the body, like the fruit of a tree, is perishable [see also 11.15: 33].
+By the ones who enjoy a good condition that is not honored though, convinced as they are that such an endeavor is quite useless, because the body, like the fruit of a tree, will perish anyway [see also 11.15: 33].
+(Vedabase)

 Text 43